Synthetixio/data/README.md

 Ensure that you also configure the environment variable for each of the indexers (ex. `./indexers/base-mainnet/.env`)

-### Running
+### Start Indexers

 Once you have configured your environment, run `docker compose up -d --build` to build and run the services in detached mode.
+By default, the service will start a Postgres database, indexers for each network, and a streamlit dashboard on startup.
+Each indexer will write data to a database corresponding with the network name (ex. `base_mainnet`).
 You can view the logs for each service using `docker compose logs -f <service-name>`.

-By default, the database and each of the indexers will run on startup.
-Each indexer will write data to a database corresponding with the network name (ex. `base_mainnet`).
+The dashboard service relies on transformed data in the `analytics` database.
+To populate this database, you must run the transformers.

+### Running Transformers

 To simplify queries and transformed data, you must run the transformers to populate the `analytics` database.
 This happens in two steps, first by wrapping the raw tables as foreigns tables in the `analytics` database, then running dbt for each of the relevant schemas.
 To do this, run:

 ```bash
 make build